top of page

 SEAT HEIGHT:

 The only thing that surprised me early on was how close my baby’s head was getting to the top of the seat and canopy.
-When he was around sixty nine centimeters two months ago he was already brushing near the top, and since he has grown a lot since then I am honestly not sure how long he will comfortably fit.
+When he was around sixty nine centimeters two months ago he was already brushing near the top, and since he has grown a lot since then I am not sure how long he will comfortably fit.
 I love the stroller, so it makes me a little sad to think that the usable time might be shorter than I hoped.

 FABRIC CARE: